xboxoneresearch/xboxonehdd/win/readme_windows.txt

            diskmgmt.msc right click the disk, select "Offline", then "Online" and then "Safely Remove Hardware and Eject Media" and "Eject".

+Primary script functions explained:
+(a) Replace/Upgrade w/o a working original drive   (Standard Only)    - used to fix systems when the original drive has failed
+(b) Replace/Upgrade keeping original drive data    (Standard and Non) - used to swap to a smaller or larger standard or non-standard drive
+(c) Fix GUID values w/o formatting the drive       (Standard and Non) - should be used after step (b) and after disconnecting the SOURCE drive
+(d) Backup "System Update" to current directory    (Standard and Non) - use before doing a Reset or Upgrade, better safe than sorry
+(e) Restore "System Update" from current directory (Standard and Non) - use after doing a Reset or Upgrade, told you so (f) Check all partitions for file system errors    (Standard and Non) - optionally check for filesystem corruption or prepare for Clonezilla
+(g) Wipe drive of all partitions and GUID values   (Standard and Non) - used to blank a drive before rerunning step (b) (h) CANCEL                                                            - skip making any drive modifications

-Partition layout explained.
+Partition layout explained:
 There are 5 partitions on an Xbox One drive.
 The 2nd partition 'User Content' is what this selection refers to.
 The other 4 partitions are always the same size regardless of the drive size.

-All partitions are rounded to the nearest gibibyte (normally).
-So option (a) will mostly do the right thing.
-Options (b) through (d) are for wanting to force a particular size on a drive at the size selected.
+All partitions are rounded to the nearest gibibyte (normally and not to be confused with gigabyte).
+So options (d) through (g) will mostly do the right thing.
+Options (a) through (c) are for wanting to force a particular size on the target drive.

-"Large" means to not round 'User Content' to the nearest gibibyte and make use of the left over megabytes.
-"Standard" uses the original sizes and leaves some space unused.

-Most people should choose (b), (c), or (d).
-If you have a 3TB or 4TB drive for example you should select (d).
+Most people should choose (a), (b), or (c).
+If you have a 256GB or 750GB you should select (d).
+For 3TB, 4TB, or 5TB drives you should select (f).

-(a) Autosize Non-Standard - will create an appropriate 'User Content' partition size regardless of the drive size (b) 500GB Standard - 365 GB XB1 Standard Size (779 MB Unallocated) (c) 1TB Standard - 781 GB XB1 Standard Size (50.51 GB Unallocated) (d) 2TB Standard - 1662 GB XB1 Standard Size (101.02 GB Unallocated)
+(a) 500GB Standard (365GB)    (779MB Unallocated)
+(b) 1TB Standard   (781GB)  (50.51GB Unallocated)
+(c) 2TB Standard  (1662GB) (101.02GB Unallocated)
+(d) Autosize Non-Standard w/ 500GB Disk GUID (1947GB MAX) - create an autosized 'User Content' resetting to 500GB (e) Autosize Non-Standard w/ 1TB Disk GUID   (1947GB MAX) - create an autosized 'User Content' resetting to 1TB (f) Autosize Non-Standard w/ 2TB Disk GUID   (1947GB MAX) - create an autosized 'User Content' resetting to 2TB

- 1. Unzip xboxonehdd-master-5.zip to the Desktop which will create an xboxonehdd-master directory
+ 1. Unzip xboxonehdd-master-7.zip to the Desktop which will create an xboxonehdd-master directory
  2. Open an Administrator Command Prompt:
-    Windows 7: Click "Start Menu -> All Programs -> Accessories" right click "Command Prompt" select "Run as administrator" Windows 10: Right click "Start Menu" select "Command Prompt (Admin)"
+    Windows 7: Click "Start Menu -> All Programs -> Accessories" right click "Command Prompt" select "Run as administrator" Windows 10 1607 and earlier: Right click "Start Menu" select "Command Prompt (Admin)" Windows 10 1703 and later: Right click "Start Menu" select "Windows PowerShell (Admin)"
- 3. In the Command Prompt paste: cd %USERPROFILE%\Desktop\xboxonehdd-master\win
+ 3. In the Command Prompt paste:
+    Command Prompt:
+    cd %USERPROFILE%\Desktop\xboxonehdd-master\win
+    Windows PowerShell:
+    cd $Env:USERPROFILE\Desktop\xboxonehdd-master\win
  4. Then paste:
-    create_xbox_drive.bat
+    .\create_xbox_drive.bat
  5. Follow all the prompts and be sure to select the appropriate drive.
 Example below:

     **********************************************************************
     * create_xbox_drive.bat:                                             *
-    * This script creates a correctly formated Xbox One HDD against the  *
+    * This script creates a correctly formatted Xbox One HDD against the *
     * drive YOU select.                                                  *
     * USE AT YOUR OWN RISK                                               *
     *                                                                    *
-    * Created      2016.06.30                                            *
+    * Created      2016.06.30.2.0                                        *
-    * Last Updated 2017.05.24                                            *
+    * Last Updated 2018.05.10.7.0                                        *
+    * Language ID  0409                                                  *
     **********************************************************************

+    * Administrative permissions required.
+Detecting permissions...      *
+    * Administrative permissions confirmed                               *

+    * English language availability required.
+Checking...                *
+    * English language availability confirmed                            *

+    * Are required drive letters available?
+Checking...                  *
+    * H: is free
+    * I: is free
+    * J: is free
+    * K: is free
+    * L: is free
+    * Found U: - Local Fixed Disk  Temp Content
+    * Found V: - Local Fixed Disk  User Content
+    * Found W: - Local Fixed Disk  System Support
+    * Found X: - Local Fixed Disk  System Update
+    * Found Y: - Local Fixed Disk  System Update 2

+    * WARNING: Any non-free drive letters above may interfere with this  *
+    *          script.
+Adjust the letters used in the "Changeable drive  *
+    *          letters" section near the top of this script.             *
+    *          If you have an Xbox One drive attached non-free drive     *
+    *          letters are expected.                                     *

     * This script will temporarily change the command line interface to  *
     * English and change it back when complete.                          *